wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/bin8.md

     $$fpix = \frac{boxsize × pixelsize}{resolution}$$

     In our current settings we have a 32 pixel boxsize and a 10.8 Å pixelsize so 60 Å resolution corresponds to 5.76 Fourier pixels.
-    Since we cannot set fractional pixels, we can round to 6, which corresponds to a resolution of 57.6 Å.
+    Since we cannot set fractional pixels, set `lp_rad` to 6, which corresponds to a resolution of 57.6 Å.

 4. Run the parser and run STOPGAP.